pub trait ServerVerifier:

 rustls does not enforce this requirement for you.

-If and only if the signature is valid, return Ok(HandshakeSignatureValid)
+If and only if the signature is valid, return Ok(HandshakeSignatureValid).

 Otherwise, return an error – rustls will send an alert and abort the